awsdocs/aws-codebuild-user-guide/doc_source/sample-github-pull-request.md

 # GitHub Pull Request and Webhook Filter Sample for CodeBuild<a name="sample-github-pull-request"></a>

-AWS CodeBuild now supports webhooks, when the source repository is GitHub\.
-This means that for an AWS CodeBuild build project that has its source code stored in your GitHub repository, webhooks enable AWS CodeBuild to rebuild the source code every time a code change is pushed to the connected repository\.
+AWS CodeBuild supports webhooks when the source repository is GitHub\.
+This means that for a CodeBuild build project that has its source code stored in a GitHub repository, webhooks enable CodeBuild to rebuild the source code every time a code change is pushed to the repository\.

 **Note**
-We recommend that you use a [filter group](#sample-github-pull-request-filter-webhook-events) to specify which GitHub users can trigger a build in a public repository.
-This can prevent a user from triggering an unexpected build.
+ We recommend that you use a filter group to specify which GitHub users can trigger a build in a public repository\.
+This can prevent a user from triggering an unexpected build\.
+For more information, see [ Filter GitHub Webhook Events](#sample-github-pull-request-filter-webhook-events)\.

 ## Create a Build Project with GitHub as the Source Repository and Enable Webhooks \(Console\)<a name="sample-github-pull-request-running"></a>